Sleep Apnea - Causes and Treatments

 Obstructive Sleep Apnea

-It is the more common form of sleep apnea that usually occurs when the muscles at the back of our throats relax.
-These muscles support the triangular piece of tissue hanging from the soft palate, our tonsils at the side of the throat and our tongue.
+It is the most common form of sleep apnea that usually occurs when the muscles at the back of our throats relax.
+These muscles support the triangular piece of tissue hanging from the soft palate, our tonsils, at the side of the throat and our tongue.

-is the more common form of sleep apnea that usually occurs when the muscles at the back of our throats relax.
+It is the most common form of sleep apnea that usually occurs when the muscles at the back of our throats relax.
 These muscles support the

 Risk factors for Obstructive Sleep Apnea:

-1. Age - People of middle age or older tend to have higher risk of central sleep apnea
+- People of middle age or older tend to have a higher risk of central sleep apnea

-4. Hereditary - It is likely for sleep apnea problems to run in the family
+- It is likely that sleep apnea problems run in the family

-6. Nasal issues - Patients with nasal issues tend to breathe with their mouths than their noses.
+- Nasal issues - Patients with nasal issues tend to breathe with their mouths rather than their noses.
 They are more likely to suffer from obstructive sleep apnea as well.

 Central Sleep Apnea